Accessibility statement for Oxfordshire County Council job application system.

 Non-compliance with the accessibility regulations

-• This website was last tested during June 2024, against the WCAG 2.2 AA standard.
+• The website was last tested in January 2026 against WCAG 2.2 AA standards.

-• Next testing is due in January 2025 or when new functionality is released.
+• The next scheduled testing is in January 2027 or when new functionality is released.

-• All candidate processes are tested on an annual basis or when new developments are released.
+• Candidate processes are tested annually or when new developments are implemented.